Find Free Utah Divorce Records & Access Dissolution Information

 A person might be searching for Utah divorce records for genealogy and lineage research purposes.
 Thankfully, Utah state has kept an archive of all its public records, including divorce records dating as back as 1852, when two separate courts (the probate court and the district court) had concurrent jurisdiction over the cases.

-Utah Department of Archives and Records Service
+Utah Department of Archives & Records Service

 300 South Rio Grande